Network Security Expert Program

 How to Enroll in NSE 1 Certification Training

-To enroll in NSE 1 you must have an account on the NSE Institute.
+To enroll in the NSE 1 you must have an account on the NSE Institute.
 If you are a partner, you must enter through the partner portal.
-All other persons log in through the training portal.
-You may also create your credentials to the NSE Institute on this page.

-You must access the NSE Institute via the portals above to receive credit towards your designations.
+Partners and employees must access the NSE Institute via the portals above to receive credit towards your standing with Fortinet.

-Once you’ve logged in, go to the catalog for NSE 1.
+Once you’ve logged in, go to the catalog entry for NSE 1.
 Enrollment is free and you can progress at your own speed.
-Once you have completed the required module, you can print your completion certificate and review your transcripts in the NSE Institute.
+You must complete all modules and pass all tests to complete the course.
+Once completed, you can print your certificate and review your transcripts in the NSE Institute.

 For additional help, contact your regional training administrator: